Willson Contreras Preview, Player Props: Cardinals vs. Reds

-On Friday, Willson Contreras (.275 on-base percentage in past 10 games, 73 points below season-long percentage) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+On Saturday, Willson Contreras (.293 on-base percentage in past 10 games, 55 points below season-long percentage) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Carson Spiers.
 First pitch is at 6:40 PM ET.

-In his previous game, he racked up three RBI (going 2-for-4 with a home run and a walk) against the Braves.
+He racked up three RBI (going 1-for-4 with a home run and a walk) in his previous game against the Reds.

 Willson Contreras Game Info & Props vs. the Reds